jayreddy040-510/Covid_Data_Visualizer/README_and_Mockup/README.md

 2) Weekend - Start on making flagship graph, look for data for a secondary and tertiary graph.
 Continue learning about D3.
 Research how to make a modal.
 If permitted to use Anime.js, look into how to animate subsections.
 Research flat, minimalist design.

-3) Monday - Polish flagship graph, further knowledge of D3, try to make flagship graph look good.
+3) Monday - Polish flagship graph, further knowledge of D3, try to make flagship graph look good with data populated from API - try to render this feature to browser.
 Start on left-div hover sub-visualizer - based on datasets see what kind of info I would want to show up.

-4) Tuesday - Polish LinkedIn a little bit (this is part of my project because I want the footer to actual lead people to information about me.
+4) Tuesday - Polish LinkedIn a little bit (this is part of my project because I want the footer to actually lead people to information about me.
 GET A REAL LINKEDIN PICTURE.)
+Finish secondary and tertiary charts, render them.
+Work on secondary features and interactive elements.

+5) Wednesday - Interactive elements and secondary features day.
+Look into dark mode/light mode.
+Birds eye positioning of elements.Finishing touches!

+6) Thursday - Update README and possibly more finishing touches if time permits.

-5) Wednesday -
+- BONUS FEATURES

+1) Light mode dark mode toggle with different color sets.
+2) modals at first landing on page as well as maybe for about the author section.
+3) screenshot button?